drubach/Concentration/README.md

 ## Features
 ### Existing Features
-1. Resizes autmatically for different screen sizes.
+1. Resizes automatically for different screen sizes.
 2. Automatically increases in difficulty as the game is played by speeding up.
 3. Provides for voluntary high score saving by using windows local storage.
 4. If high score is saved, it acknowledges when a new high score is reached.